IBM/multi-tenancy/README.md

 ![](documentation/images/Mulit-Tenancy-automatic-running-example-04.gif)

 The script takes roughly 30 minutes.
+You will be asked to review some configurations and press enter to move forward in some steps.
+The script will stop in some situations when it discovers a problem during the setup.

 After this the URL of the frontend applications will be displayed.
 For both tenants the following test user can be used to log in:

 User: thomas@example.com.
 Password: thomas4appid